 If you register for the newsletter or use the contact form...

-... then, in addition to the above-mentioned data, we collect all data that you enter in the corresponding forms.
-We store this data on the basis of your voluntary consent.
-When processing contact enquiries, the data collected by us will be deleted after the enquiry you have made has been dealt with or, if necessary, further stored on the basis of the initiation of a contractual relationship.
-You can delete your personal data in connection with a newsletter subscription yourself by clicking on a link at the end of the newsletter.
+... then, in addition to the above-mentioned data, we collect all the data that you enter in the corresponding forms.
+We store this data on the basis of your voluntarily given consent in accordance with Art.
+6 Para.
+1 S. 1 lit. a GDPR.
+When processing contact requests, the data we have collected will be deleted after the request you have made has been dealt with, or, if necessary, will continue to be stored on the basis of the initiation of a contractual relationship (and in this case legitimized by Art.
+6 para.
+1 p.
+1 lit. b GDPR).
+You can delete your personal data in connection with a newsletter registration yourself by clicking on a link at the end of the newsletter.

-Google reCAPTCHA is used to check and avoid interactions on our website through automated access, e.g. through so-called bots.
-This service is provided by Google LLC, Gordon House, Barrow Street, Dublin 4, Ireland, hereinafter referred to as "Google".
-By being certified under the EU/US Privacy Shield, Google guarantees that the EU's data protection requirements are also met when data is processed in the United States.
+Google reCAPTCHA is used to check and prevent interactions on our website by automated access, e.g. by so-called bots.
+This is a service provided by Google LLC, Gordon House, Barrow Street, Dublin 4, Ireland, hereinafter referred to as "Google".

-This service enables Google to determine which website is sending a request and from which IP address the so-called reCAPTCHA input box is used.
-In addition to the IP address, Google may also collect other information necessary for the provision and guarantee of this service.
+This service enables Google to determine from which website a request is sent as well as from which IP address the so-called reCAPTCHA input box is used.
+In addition to the IP address, Google may also collect other information that is necessary for offering and guaranteeing this service.

 If you register as a member...

-... then we collect all data that we also collect for non-registered visitors to our website (see above).
-In addition, we collect data that is generated during interaction with our system.
-This is how we store contact details and images that you enter or upload into the system.
-We store messages you send to other members, comments you make on the platform, groups you join, your tags, and your participation in events.
-In order to regularly improve the relevance of our mailings, we record whether you have opened and clicked on email newsletters.
+... then we collect all the data that we also collect for non-registered visitors to our website (see above).
+In addition, we collect data that is generated when you interact with our system.
+For example, we store contact data and pictures that you enter or upload in the system.
+We store messages you send to other members, comments you make on the platform, groups you join, your tags, as well as your participation in events.
+To ensure the relevance of our mailings on a regular basis, we record whether you have opened and clicked on email newsletters.

-You can view the data stored about your person in the settings area of your profile, this allows you to obtain information about the stored data.
-In addition, you have the option of deleting your data in the settings area.
-On the basis of our association purpose we make your contact data available to other members of the association.
-In your profile settings, you can control exactly which data is visible to other members.
-All personal data are stored during your membership in our association and deleted after leaving the association.
+You can view the data stored about you in the settings area of your profile; this allows you to obtain information about the stored data.
+You also have the option of having your data deleted in the settings area.
+Based on our association purpose, we make your contact details available to other members of the association.
+In your profile settings, you can control exactly which data can be viewed by other members.

 The Alumni Europae database administrators will verify the integrity of the collected data at least once a year.
 Although every effort is made to keep the database maintained and integral, Alumni Europae is not responsible for the integrity of the data supplied by members.